AhmedElsherbini/Code_for_accVSmac_paper/README.md

 **How do you assemble short and hybrid long and short reads ?**

-For genome assembly, we will use the friendly tool [Unicycler](https://github.com/rrwick/Unicycler)
+For genome assembly, we used the friendly tool [Unicycler](https://github.com/rrwick/Unicycler)

 *Shortread*